 She shook her head.
 “We’re safe.
 No one here to harm us.
 But…” She leaned forward and the cat dropped to the floor.
 Moira stood with effort and went to the small window.
-She peered out at the peat bog in the distance.
+She peered out toward the peat bog at the edge of town.

 “It wants us to come.”
 She turned to the cat.
 “We must know.
-Will ye come with?”
+Will yeh come with?”

 “Very well, we’ll go alone.”

 She retrieved her walking stick and once more pulled back the thin curtain at the window, this time checking for the absence of revelers.
 She had no more time for nonsense from superstitious village idiots or unruly children.

 Not today.
 Something beckoned and she felt compelled to answer.

 Moira pulled her cloak tight and stepped from the warmth of her hearth into a late-afternoon drizzle.

 A raven cawed from its customary spot near the smoke hole on the thatched roof as Moira picked her way to the rutted cart path, avoiding the worst of the puddles.

 Relieved she was alone, Moira turned to her left, the urge stronger, drawing her there.
 She clicked her tongue and the raven alighted on her shoulder, ruffling its feathers and depositing another of its droppings on her stained cloak.